Home

 🏥 Part A — Hospital Insurance

-Covers inpatient hospital stays, skilled nursing facility care, hospice and some home health services.
+Covers inpatient hospital stays, skilled nursing, hospice and some home health services.
 Most people pay $0 premium for Part A if they worked 40+ quarters.

 👨⚕️ Part B — Medical Insurance

-Covers doctor visits, outpatient care, preventive services, durable medical equipment.
+Covers doctor visits, outpatient care, preventive services and durable medical equipment.
 Standard 2026 premium: $174.70/month.
-You pay 20% of most services after deductible.

 🏢 Part C — Medicare Advantage